ijbd/assetra/docs/reference.rst

    Figure 1: Class interface.

 Several of the core types in the assetra model are defined as abstract base classes.
-Abstract interfaces allow for interchangeability and enable users to extend functionality, for example, by creating custom unit types and resource adequacy metrics without worrying (too much) about the internal operation of the assetra model.
-See the custom unit example (TODO:LINK) for additional information.
+Abstract interfaces allow for interchangeability and enable users to extend functionality, for example, by creating custom unit types and resource adequacy metrics without modifying the simulation framework.
+See the usage page for an example.
 Figure 2 shows the abstract base classes and their derived types.

 .. figure:: _static/assetra-inherited-types.drawio.png
    :scale: 50 %